sveetch/Optimus/docs/basics.rst

             'footnote_references': 'superscript',
             'doctitle_xform': False,
         }
-**EXTRA_BUNDLES**
-    This setting name is deprecated and will be removed in futur release.
-This was the previous name for ``BUNDLES`` setting.
 **BUNDLES**
     Custom bundles to use for managing assets.

     Sample : ::

         BUNDLES = {
             'my_css_bundle': Bundle(
                 'css/app.css',
-                filters='yui_css',
+                filters=None,
                 output='css/app.min.css'
             ),
             'my_js_bundle': Bundle(
                 'js/app.js',
-                filters='yui_js',
+                filters=None,
                 output='js/app.min.js'
             ),
         }

+    See `webassets bundle documentation <https://webassets.readthedocs.io/en/latest/bundles.html>`_ for more details.

 **ENABLED_BUNDLES**
-    Key names of enabled bundles to use, by default all known bundles (from setting ``BUNDLES``) are enabled.
+    Key names of enabled bundles to use, by default all knowed bundles (from setting ``BUNDLES``) are enabled.
 If you don't want to enable them all, just define it with a list of bundle names to enable.
 **FILES_TO_SYNC**
     Sources files or directories to synchronize within the published static directory.
 This is usually used to put on some assets in the static directory like images that don't need to be compressed with assets bundles.

     Note that you should be carefull to not conflict with files targeted by webassets bundles.
 **JINJA_EXTENSIONS**
     Comment, uncomment or add new extension path to use with Jinja here.

     Default value is : ::

         JINJA_EXTENSIONS = (
             'jinja2.ext.i18n',
         )

     Note that you don't need to manually define the webassets extension if you use it, it is automatically appended within the build process if it detects bundles.
 **PAGES_MAP**
     Python path to the file that contains pages map, this is relative to your project, default value is ``pages``, meaning this will search for ``pages.py`` file in your project directory.
 **I18N_EXTRACT_MAP**
     Map for translation rules extraction with `Babel`_.

     Default value is : ::

         I18N_EXTRACT_MAP = (
             ('pages.py', 'python'),
             ('*settings.py', 'python'),
             ('**/templates/**.html', 'jinja2'),
         )

     So the default behavior is only to search for translations in template sources, ``pages.py`` and all common settings files.
 **I18N_EXTRACT_SOURCES**
     List of path to search for translation to extract.
 In these paths, a scan will be done using the rules from ``I18N_EXTRACT_MAP``.

     Default value is : ::

         I18N_EXTRACT_SOURCES = (
             PROJECT_DIR,
         )

     So it will search recursively in the project directory.
 **I18N_EXTRACT_OPTIONS**
     Options for translation rules extraction with `Babel`_.

     Default value is : ::

         I18N_EXTRACT_OPTIONS = {
             '**/templates/**.html': {
                 'extensions': 'webassets.ext.jinja2.AssetsExtension',